 Advanced beginner through advanced knitter.
 A basic understanding of how to read charts is strongly encouraged.
 It is helpful if the knitter has knit simple cables and lace patterns as these will be knit in class.

-There is a required kit fee of $11 which will be collected by your teacher during class.
+There is a required materials fee of $12 which will be collected by your teacher during class.

-Instructor will provide all yarns and needles needed for class.
-The materials fee is charged to cover cost of yarn.
-Needles are for class use only and are not for sale through instructor.
+All yarns and needles needed for class.
+Needles are for class use only and are not for sale through the instructor.

-• Knitters are asked to bring materials for taking notes if they wish to do so.
+• Materials for taking notes if you wish to do so.